thenotoriousAKM/Indian-States-Debt-Analysis/README.md

 5) Literacy Rate:
 The literacy rate appears to have no significant correlation with state debt, suggesting that educational attainment alone does not directly affect financial liabilities.

+## License
+This project is licensed under the terms & conditions (T&Cs) of the Apache License 2.0.
+If you're interested in reading more about it, please take a look at the [LICENSE](./LICENSE) document.